Westmoreland (1800 ship)

 Westmoreland was launched at Whitby in 1800.
 She first sailed as a West Indiaman.
 From 1816 to 1821 and then again from 1823 to 1825 she sailed to India under a license from the British East India Company (EIC).
-Here crew abandoned her at sea on 22 October 1825.
+Her crew abandoned her at sea on 22 October 1825.
 She eventually floated ashore on the coast of France and was salvaged.

 Career

 Westmoreland first appeared in Lloyd's Register (LR) in 1801.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Thereafter, John Gladstone, of Liverpool, purchased Westmoreland and other vessels to trade with India.

 Captain T.Cummins sailed for Fort William, India on 31 March 1817 under a license from the EIC.
 (The year may be a typo as other sources have Westmoreland, Cummins, master, arriving at Liverpool on 9 May 1817, having left Bengal on 14 December 1816.)

 Westmoreland, Crew, master, left Liverpool on 18 November 1818, but had to put back on 5 December leaky.
 A different report had her putting back because of a defective main mast.